andraugust/andraugust.github.io/notebook/quara.md

 02d559d602a0a5612f74,"Whenever we missed a dose of ephedrine, could we take 2 doses at once?",1
 ```
 A few things to note:
-- Insincere questions tend to be about politics or religion or sex and often make broad generalizations about groups of people, e.g., `Why Italian so narcist with their own food,...` and `If Hispanics are so proud of their countries, why do they move out?`.
+- Insincere questions tend to be about politics or religion or sex, and often make broad generalizations about groups of people, e.g., `Why Italian so narcist with their own food,...` and `If Hispanics are so proud of their countries, why do they move out?`.
 - Insincere questions seem more likely to be premised on an opinion than a fact, e.g., `Why are South Indian dishes which are prepared by North Indians more tasty than dishes prepared by South Indian restaurants?`.
-- Some samples are mislabelled, e.g., `Whenever we missed a dose of ephedrine, could we take 2 doses at once?`, but it seems there are fewer mislabeled samples compared to in the sincere set, possibly the motivation behind this challenge.
+- Some samples are mislabelled, e.g., `Whenever we missed a dose of ephedrine, could we take 2 doses at once?`, but it seems there are fewer mislabels here compared to the sincere set, this is may be what motivated the challenge!

 How many samples are there?
 - Train: 1,306,122